Jagrati1213/film-chicks/README.md

 - **Redux Toolkit:** A state management library for React applications.
 - **React Router:** A library for adding navigation to React applications.
 - **Firebase:** A platform for building web and mobile applications with a serverless backend.
-- **OpenAI GPT:** A language model used for generating movie recommendations.

 ## Getting Started